Contemporary Social and Sociological Theory, Doctoral Course, University of Gondar, Ethiopia.

 Teaching is a central part of my work as a scholar and thinker.
 I am dedicated to student education and student-led research, and take seriously student engagement and personalized instruction that can inspire and encourage all students, particularly those from diverse and non-traditional backgrounds.

 My courses are designed to encourage student success by having class-specific resources available to them.
 I work with librarians and writing-centres to help my students learn the best ways to use the properly utilize these resources.
 I also design 'nested assignments' and build accountability checks into my syllabus as tools to ensure student success.

 The subjects I teach are exceptionally relevant to students' lives.
 Consequently, not only do I design my courses and teach sociology with an intersectional lens, I actively recognize the lived realities of the students in my classrooms and work with them to understand how what they learn interacts with their own lives.
 For example, it can be very disheartening for students to learn about the racial and class based inequalities that persist in education outcomes since many students may be facing these inequalities in their own lives.
-In these scenarios, I work with students by engaging in larger class discussions to help them understand how their experiences reflect, interact with, and deviate from the theories and knowledge presented in my class.
-Addressing inequality and privilege in the classroom is especially salient when teaching in urban settings such as Toronto -- an exceptionally diverse city.
+I work with students by engaging in larger class discussions to help them understand how their experiences reflect, interact with, and depart from the theories and knowledge presented in my class.
+Addressing inequality and privilege in the classroom is especially salient when teaching in diverse settings such as Toronto.
 In short, my teaching aims to empower students through knowledge, having them find sociology in their everyday lives.